kvaps/kube-fencing/README.md

 This project designed to solve the problem of cleaning resources from the failed nodes that's blocks any further operation and recovery.

-Fencing is neccesary if you want to have redundancy for your StatefulSet pods.
+Fencing is necessary if you want to have redundancy for your StatefulSet Pods.

 If any node falls, **kube-fencing** will guaranteed kill it via **fence-agent**, afterwards it will clear the node of all resources, that's make Kubernetes possible to schedule pods on the rest nodes.